AI AGENTS

 Built a scalable interaction model across agents

-I designed a reusable interaction model for agent-driven actions across 10+ integrations.
-(Gmail, Calendar, Slack, Asana, Jira, Spotify).
+I designed a reusable interaction model for agent-driven actions across 10+ integrations (Gmail, Calendar, Slack, Asana, Jira, Spotify).

 Core principles